brookebradley31/cyclistic-case-study/README.md

 ## 4. Summary of Analysis (Analyze)

-To preform analysis on the trip data, I ran queries in SQL comparing the number of rides and average trip length for casual riders vs. members in total, by day of the week, and by month.
+To perform analysis on the trip data, I ran queries in SQL comparing the number of rides and average trip length for casual riders vs. members in total, by day of the week, and by month.

 [View the full SQL script here](./sql_queries/data_analysis_v1.sql)

 Trend 1: Casual riders ride for longer on average than annual members.

-Trend 2: Casual riders ride most frequently on weekends and annual riders ride most on weekdays.
+Trend 2: Casual riders ride most frequently on weekends, and annual riders ride most on weekdays.

 Trend 3: Both casual and annual riders ride more in the summer, but casual riders decline more steeply after August.

 ## 5. Data Visualization (Share)

-I shrank the file size of the dataset by aggregating in SQL, grouping by rider type and date to maintain analytical accuracy uploading the data to Tableau Public.
+I shrank the file size of the dataset by aggregating in SQL, grouping by rider type and date to maintain analytical accuracy, and uploading the data to Tableau Public.

 [View the full SQL script here](./sql_queries/data_aggregation_v1.sql)

-Using Tableau I visualized the trends.
+Using Tableau, I visualized the trends.

 ### Total Rides
 <p align="center">
 <img width="800" alt="Total Rides (2)" src="https://github.com/user-attachments/assets/d5b0a1ef-e057-4b5c-b6e9-c7cb942083a7" />

-* Majority of people using Cyclistic are members
+* The majority of people using Cyclistic are members
 * 35.6% of all riders are casual
 * 64.4% of all riders are members
 * 3,739,226 total riders